-While business has been conducted in mostly the same manner throughout time, new challenges have presented themselves in the 21st century.
+While business has been conducted mostly throughout time, new challenges have presented themselves in the 21st century.
 Many companies have migrated at least some of their operations into a digital space.
 While there are endless benefits to using the internet in business, there are also some concerns.
-Cyber-attacks have become increasingly common, and business and corporations of all sizes and industries have been targeted.
-Thus, companies should place importance and resources into cyber security to protect confidential or valuable information.
+Cyber-attacks have become increasingly common, and businesses and corporations of all sizes and industries have been targeted.
+Thus, companies should place importance and resources into cybersecurity to protect confidential or valuable information.

 What is Cybercrime?

 Cybercrime, otherwise known as computer crime, is an umbrella term used to define several different types of online lawbreaking.
-Most commonly, these malicious crimes include identity threat and fraud, scams, or attacks on individuals or business.
-Cyber security is the term for the protective measures taken by companies or individuals to protect themselves and their information from these types of attacks.
+Most commonly, these malicious crimes include identity threats and fraud, scams, or attacks on individuals or businesses.
+Cybersecurity is the term for the protective measures taken by companies or individuals to protect themselves and their information from these types of attacks.
 Several strategies can be used as part of a security protocol.